j0hnVu/linoffice/README.md

 - Access the Windows VM, either via RDP (`./linoffice.sh windows`) or VNC (`127.0.0.1:8006` in the browser, password is `MyWindowsPassword`)
 - Open the Windows Settings app and set your keyboard layout in there.
 - Open the Command Prompt (cmd.exe) and enter: `REG ADD "HKLM\SYSTEM\CurrentControlSet\Control\Keyboard Layout" /v IgnoreRemoteKeyboardLayout /t REG_DWORD /d 1` (this tells Windows to use its own keyboard layout and not whatever the RDP client uses)

+If you are using multiple keyboard layouts in Linux (e.g. a Latin and non-Latin script, changing the keyboard automatically is not supported yet (i.e. syncing the Windows keyboard layout with the Linux one whenever it is switched), but there is a workaround: https://github.com/winapps-org/winapps/issues/43#issuecomment-3227432458

 ### Orphaned lock files